 Yes, developers should use the same Client ID per application, independent of the underlying API and technology being used.

 I currently have not received a Client ID for my application, who should I contact?

 Please contact your Sabre Account Manager.

-Should Authorized Developers include their Client ID when reporting problems to API Support?
+Should Sabre Developer Partners include their Client ID when reporting problems to API Support?

 Developers should include as much information as possible when reporting issues to API Support.
 Client IDs can also be used as an additional datapoint for troubleshooting these issues.